peteroupc/MailLib/docs/PeterO.Mail.StringAndQuality.md

     public sealed class StringAndQuality

 Stores an arbitrary string and a "quality value" for that string.
-For nstance, the string can be a language tag, and the "quality value" can be he degree of preference for that language.
+For instance, the string can be a language tag, and the "quality value" can be the degree of preference for that language.

 ### StringAndQuality Constructor